How 3-Way Switches Work

 3-way switch - diagram

 The wiring of a 3-way switch works differently than a standard switch.
 Instead of interrupting the power passing through it, it re-routes the power through a different path.
 To support this additional path, an additional wire in the sheathing is required (i.e. ‘12/3’ wire).
 There are also multiple ways to wire the 3-way switch depending on the order of the switches and the fixture along the line.
 The diagram above shows how to wire a 3-way switch with the fixture coming first and the two switches following after it.
-For additioanl diagrams and instructions, make sure to pick up Dan's book, The Tiny House Design and Construction Guide.
-Here is an excerpt from the videosthat Dan have produced concerning the electrical rough-in.
+For additional diagrams and instructions, make sure to pick up Dan's book, The Tiny House Design and Construction Guide.
+Here is an excerpt from the video that Dan has produced concerning the electrical rough-in.
 This is a rare case were he uses props to demonstrate a concept, Mr. Wizard style.
 Normally you are seeing him do the work hands-on.

 What questions do you have about three way switches? let us know in the comments below!